 Laurel litigates complex financial and business interest cases as well as high-conflict custody and parenting time matters and modifications.
 Laurel works closely with the estate-planning department to provide comprehensive legal counsel before, during, and after the divorce process.
 She is also experienced in the issues of international and interstate child custody and financial matters.

 Seattle, WA · J.D.
 Cum Laude – 1999

 Bakersfield High School

 Bakersfield, CA – 1992

 Laurel is a member of the Oregon State, Multnomah County, and Washington State Bar associations and of the Association of Family and Conciliation Courts.
-She has been trained by the National Council of Juvenile and Family Court Judges in the multi-disciplinary approach to Family Law.
-As a leader in complex business litigation in family law, Laurel has regularly presented for the Oregon Law Institute as faculty.
+She has been trained by the National Council of Juvenile and Family Court Judges in the multidisciplinary approach to Family Law.
+As a leader in complex business litigation in family law, Laurel has regularly presented for the Oregon Law Institute as faculty, most recently in 2013 when she gave a presentation on “Divorce and the Role of the Business Lawyer.”
 Laurel has also been certified in the Effective Representation of Children by Child Centered Solutions.

 Since 2003, Laurel has been a member of the Portland Business Alliance, and is part of the Leadership Portland Class of ’04.
-Through this project, she had the opportunity to be a “principal for a day” at an elementary school.
+Through this project, she had the opportunity to be a “principal for a day” at Laurelhurst Elementary school.